DenverCoder1/github-readme-streak-stats/README.md

 ## ⚡ Quick setup

+1. Install the package with `composer install`
-1. Copy-paste the markdown below into your GitHub profile README
+2. Copy-paste the markdown below into your GitHub profile README
-2. Replace the value after `?user=` with your GitHub username
+3. Replace the value after `?user=` with your GitHub username

 ```md
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=DenverCoder1)](https://git.io/streak-stats)